 These numbers indicate that I am potentially ahead of some peers in the income and asset curve in the same age range

 Money for me now is a means of where I want to be in 20 years from now while enjoying life on the way and being able to help everyone who matters to me.
-I hope I am able to use money as a tool to enrich not just my life but many others – Next stop for now, a small home of my own .
+I hope I am able to use money as a tool to enrich not just my life but many others – Next stop, for now, is a small home of my own.

-I’m glad that I can provide for my family , have them spend some good time , have a security blanket in case of emergencies, help family and potentially don’t have to worry about it when I retire .
+I’m glad that I can provide for my family, spend some good amount, have a security blanket in case of emergencies, help my family and potentially don’t have to worry about money when I retire.

-It’s not the end all but a means to achieve my goals.
-I know people romanticize having less money, but having stared at poverty up close in many cases , I can tell for sure that it’s always better to have enough money to ensure peace of mind.
-At the same time, the definition of “enough money” keeps changing .
-In college , 500 INR per month was enough money.
+It’s not the end at all but is a means to achieve my goals.
+I know people romanticize having less money, but having stared at poverty up close in many cases, I can tell for sure that it’s always better to have enough money to ensure peace of mind.
+At the same time, the definition of “enough money” keeps changing.
+In college, 500 INR per month was enough money.

-First job – 7000 per month for the first 6 months was enough for me to live as a king.
-25k per month, 3 years after and I thought I ruled the world .
-Here is how I felt !
+First job – 7000 per month for the first 6 months was enough for me to live like a king.
+My salary jumped to 25k per month and 3 years later and I thought I ruled the world.
+This is how I felt!

-When I see my cousins burning through their money in their 20s with no investment or investing in something just for the sake of 80C, friends buying the latest gadget (iPhone upgrades every year ! ), spending insane money on cars, to me it looks like people are finding happiness through things and this will be never ending.
+When I see my cousins burning through their money in their 20s with no investment or investing in something just for the sake of 80C, friends buying the latest gadget (iPhone upgrades every year ! ), spending insane money on cars, to me it looks like people are finding happiness through small things which is never-ending.

 There will always be the next thing that money can buy.
 I don’t want to judge anyone.
 Maybe they know something I don’t.
 But I find this very running after materialist things/brands and spending without a thought about the future very concerning